Remi-Mergen/Remi-Mergen/README.md

 # 👋 Hi everyone !
 - 👀 I am interested in sports, music, space and a lot of other things !
 - 🌱 I am currently learning C language at Epitech Strasbourg in first year.
-- 🔒 I am passionate about cybersecurity.
+- 🔒 I am passionate about cybersecurity and cloud.
 - 📷 @remx__mrg

 ## Contact-me ! 📝